 Recent research has shown that when individuals discuss what they love most about their jobs, co-workers are the top ranking factor.

-Individuals cannot just been thrown together and be expected to get along.
+Individuals cannot just be thrown together and be expected to get along.
 Organisations must set aside sufficient time and resources to nurture positive, trusting work relationships within their teams.

 Team trust building activities, such as team-building exercises, can increase the sense of camaraderie within teams if performed on an appropriate and regular basis.